 Learn to Recognize the Signs During Animal Pain Awareness Month

-During September, Compassion Animal Hospital recognizes Animal Pain Awareness Month by teaching pet parents how to recognize signs of pain in cats and dogs.
 Recognizing when a pet is in pain can be extremely difficult.
 In the wild, predators choose to target animals that appear sick or weak.
 Our pets evolved to instinctively mask signs of illness and injury, including pain.
 Although it’s difficult to spot, you can learn to detect subtle signs.

 Learn to Recognize Pain in Your Pet